VCityTeam/UD-SV/Doc/Devel/Architecture/Itowns.md

 ![](Pictures/iTownsInternalArchitecture.jpg)

-## Services
+## Existing Services

-  * __Display a city__
+In this part, services of iTowns are presented.
+First, there is its signature in the following format: _ServiceName_ (Ins) : Outs .
+Then, when necessary, there is more detailed information about ins and outs of the service.

+  * __DisplayCity__ (3D urban data set information, camera position) : Rendering of the 3D urban data set
     * Ins:
-      * Several information about the data set (e.g. name, URL, protocol, srs, etc.)
+      * _3D urban data set information_ : Several information about the data set (e.g. name, URL, protocol, srs, etc.)
-      * Camera position
     * Outs:
-      * 3D Rendering of the visible part of the given data set
+      * _Rendering of the 3D urban data set_ : 3D Rendering of the visible part of the given data set

-  * __Display a city at a given date__
+  * __DisplayCity4D__ (4D urban data set information, Camera position, Display date) : Rendering of the 4D urban data set
     * Ins:
-      * Several information about the data set (e.g. name, URL, protocol, srs, etc.)
+      * _4D urban data set information_ : Several information about the data set (e.g. name, URL, protocol, srs, etc.)
-      * Camera position
-      * Display date
     * Outs:
-      * 3D Rendering of the visible part of the given data set at the display date
+      * _Rendering of the 4D urban data set_ : 3D Rendering of the visible part of the given data set at the display date